Loch Hope: Hope

+Hope Lodge

+Hope Lodge, built as a shooting lodge, is Scotland's most expensive hotel as of June 2026.
+It is owned and operated by Wildland Ltd. Hope Lodge was designed in 1878 by William Fowler for the Duke of Sutherland and is a category B listed building.

+Other places

 The following places are not notable.
 For example Braesgill is a single building at grid reference 475571.

 Lochside

 Like most places in Scotland unimaginatively called Lochside, Lochside is on the lochside of Loch hope.
 It is located just east of the loch on the small stream that is Allt na Raipe and within Lochside there's a sheepfold.
 There are 2 archaeological sites in Lochside.
 Aside from the road around the Loch, there's only a couple small trails by the settlement.
 There are some cottages within Lochside.

 Braesgill

 A smaller settlement halfway down the loch, Braesgill is yet another farmstead located along the lochside of loch hope.
 It is named after the river it sits on that flows into Loch Hope it is home to 3 archaeological sites including a simple hut circle.
 Braesgill has been listed by Ordnance Survey since 1871 in Sutherland Volume 12 although it now ceases to appear on their maps.